 Payday is cool, but it’s disheartening to look at your bank account only to see you’re in the same place you were two weeks ago.
-Living from one paycheck to the next makes peace of mind an elusive goal.
-Some 78 percent of American full-time workers live this way, spending all of each paycheck, according to a 2017 survey by CareerBuilder.
+Living from paycheck to paycheck makes peace of mind an elusive goal.
+Some 60% of Americans live this way, spending everything they earn each month, according to a study from LendingClub.
 While many of us have assets such as our own homes or retirement accounts, we have little or no extra cash on hand.
+It’s time we focused on how to stop living paycheck to paycheck once and for all.

 It’s time to break the cycle — now.
 Here are six ways to do just that.